Code of Student Conduct

 - "Day" means a weekday, excluding weekends and college holidays.

-- "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the student conduct code.
+- "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the code of student conduct.

 - "Disciplinary appeal" is the process by which an aggrieved student can appeal the discipline imposed by the student conduct officer.
 Disciplinary appeals from a suspension in excess of ten days or an expulsion are heard by the student conduct committee.
 Appeals of all other appealable disciplinary action shall be reviewed through brief adjudicative proceedings.